Statistic Carnegie Pennsylvania National

 Carnegie Racial Demographics & Ethnicity

-The Carnegie racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in Carnegie is 82.1% White, 11.4% Black or African American, 2.3% Asian, 0.2% American Indian and 0% Native Hawaiian - 2.2% of the population identify as Hispanic or Latino.
-Of all households, 94.3% reported speaking English only, while 1.1% reported speaking Spanish only.
-A total of 5.3% of residents were considered foreign born.
+Recognizing the racial demographics and ethnicity breakdown of Carnegie is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In Carnegie, the racial breakdown comprises 82.1% White, 11.4% Black or African American, 2.3% Asian, 0.2% American Indian, and 0% Native Hawaiian, with 2.2% of the population identifying as Hispanic or Latino.
+94.3% of households reported speaking English only, while 1.1% reported speaking Spanish only.
+Furthermore, 5.3% of residents were categorized as foreign-born.

 Carnegie Population Density